Austin’s Arts, Culture, Music and Entertainment

 Austin hosts a wide range of film festivals throughout the year.
 Some fests to check out:

-In late August, aGLIFF will host Prism Prism 38, a film festival that screens features, documentaries and shorts.
-Additionally, aGLIFF curates a monthly series called Queer Spectrum, featuring screenings and events that celebrate LGBTQ+ stories year round.
+In late August, aGLIFF Prism Film Festival hosts Prism 38, a film festival that screens features, documentaries and shorts.
+Additionally, aGLIFF curates a monthly series called Queer Spectrum, featuring screenings and events that celebrate LGBTQ+ stories year-round.

 With a focus on Asian and Asian-American storytelling via media arts, the flagship annual film festival takes place in June.
-Save the date for their 17th Austin Asian American Film Festival this spring.
+Save the date for the next Austin Asian American Film Festival in June.
 Make plans to attend year-round community screenings highlighting new Asian and Asian American films.

-In addition to an eight-day film festival and four-day conference, the Austin Film Festival offers screenings and conversations with filmmakers year round.
-Join the 32nd annual Austin Film Festival & Writers Conference that kicks off in the fall of 2025.
+In addition to an eight-day film festival and four-day conference, the Austin Film Festival offers screenings and conversations with filmmakers year-round.
+Join the next annual Austin Film Festival & Writers Conference in the fall.

 Photo of MEANDER WINGS by artist Marc Fornes/THEEVERYMANY, commissioned by the City of Austin Art in Public Places program.
 Photo by Jeremy Green.